j-beresford/mada_whale/README.md

 The remaining scripts are for the RShiny dashboard, which lets user view and download data.

-Note: to ru this code you will need to save a `login_creds.R` file.
+Note: to run this code you will need to save a `login_creds.R` file.
 Contact me for username and password.
+The project is open source: anyone can fill in the forms or access the data.